Loan-out corporation: Benefits

 When a corporation loans out the services of an individual, the borrowing party pays a contractual amount for the services, and therefore pays a salary to the individual performing the services, via the corporation.
 The borrowing entity may pay a token dividend or provide additional fringe benefits to cover insurances, medical, or retirement plans.
 An effective use of the corporation status over that of an individual employment contract, may minimise the corporation's taxable income to near zero, even in the case of a C corporation.
 The key benefits of creating a loan-out corporation business entity are expense deductions, asset protection and tax deferral.

 Expense deductions

 The Loan-Out corporation is considered a separate tax entity to that of the creator, and thus, the creator may take advantage on the minimization of taxable income, through tax-deductible expenses.
 The creator's business expenses may be processed through the loan-out corporation, so treated as corporate expenses rather than personal employee expenses.
 This entitles the creator to deduct more expenses than otherwise applicable.
-Prior to the introduction of the new Tax Cuts and Jobs Act, employees were only able to deduct their unreimbursed business expenses to a value of 2% of their gross income.
+Prior to the introduction of the new Tax Cuts and Jobs Act, employees were only able to deduct their unreimbursed business expenses up to a value of 2% of their gross income.
 But under the new legislation, employees are no longer able to deduct unreimbursed business expenses at all.
 Consequently, there is no limit to the value of corporate expense deductions, and can therefore deduct almost all reasonable business expenses, and thus minimize their taxation liability.